h4r5h4/FullText-Index-Search/README.md

 Results:

-Searching 10 Million Records and fetching took less than 0.01 Seconds on every attempt.
+Searching 10 Million Records and fetching results took less than 0.01 Seconds on every attempt.

 Search Results can be checked here